 We are the leading medical tourism clinic in the Baltic region with over 10 years of experience.
 We are proud of the fact that around 90% of our patients come from abroad: the UK, Ireland and Scandinavian countries – this is the area we specialise in and our processes have been adapted to cater specifically for patients from abroad.
 Our team of surgeons perform over 4.000 surgeries per year, mostly plastic, bariatric, orthopaedic, general and gynecological surgeries.

-Find more videos of our patients and surgeons here.
+Find more videos of patients, surgeons and the clinic here.

 Even 68% of our patients travel to have combined surgeries due to our expertise in this field – it has been our specialisation for many years now.
 We performed such surgeries for more than 10.000 patients to this date.
 Combining surgeries allow our patients to save time, money and even health.
 We carefully select patients, evaluate each case individually, and only agree to combine surgeries within health & safety limits.